ndmitchell/hoogle/README.txt

 Hoogle - a Haskell API search.

-This repo is being migrated to git.
+This repo is being migrated to git and from my laptop.

 Command Line Version
 --------------------